 - While the rolls rise, preheat the oven to 350°F. Bake the rolls uncovered for 30-35 minutes, until golden brown.
 Set aside to cool.

 - While the rolls cool, make the frosting.
 In a medium bowl, whip the softened butter until light and fluffy, about 2-3 minutes.
 Add vanilla extract and a pinch of salt.
-With the mixer on low, slowly add the confectioner's sugar and 1 Tablespoon non-dairy milk.
-Mix until smooth.
+Add the confectioner's sugar and 1 Tablespoon milk, mixing until smooth.
 Add additional milk to reach your desired consistency, if needed.
-Smooth the frosting on the rolls and serve immediately.
+Smooth the frosting on the rolls and serve.